Local General Education Requirements for the Associate Degree

 Associate Degree Requirements

 Major course-work toward an occupational degree (AA or AS), completion of 60 degree eligible units with a minimum grade point average of 2.0 and satisfaction of the 25-unit general education requirement.
-Includes fulfillment of both graduation requirements: (Reading & Social Justice, Equity and Sustainability).

 Prior Completion of General Education

-Students with an earned associate, baccalaureate or higher degree from a regionally accredited institution of higher learning will not be required to complete any additional general education coursework to earn an Associate degree.
+Students with an earned associate, baccalaureate or higher degree from a institutional accredited institution of higher learning will not be required to complete any additional general education coursework to earn an Associate degree.
 Students who have been admitted to a Bachelor Degree program at Cypress College and who have already earned a baccalaureate or higher degree from a regionally accredited institution of higher education shall not be required to complete additional upper division general education requirements and shall be required to complete only the coursework necessary for graduation.

 Courses taken for general education must be on the native AA/AS General Education list at the time they are taken.
 Students should check with their counselor in planning completion of General Education requirements.